Accurate Linear Cutting-Plane Relaxations for ACOPF: Introduction

-In this paper we present a fast (linear) cutting-plane method used to obtain tight relaxations for even the largest ACOPF instances, by appropriately handling the SOC relaxations.
-Our research thrust is motivated by three key observations: (1) Linear programming technology is, at this point, very mature -- many LP solvers are able to handle massively large instances quickly and robustly; these attributes extend to the case where formulations are dynamically constructed and updated, as would be the case with a cutting-plane algorithm.
-(2) Whereas the strength of the SOC relaxations has been known for some time, an adequate theoretical understanding for this behavior was not available.
-(3) In power engineering practice, it is often the case that a power flow problem (either in the AC or DC version) is solved on data that reflects a recent, and likely limited, update on a case that was previously handled.
+In this paper we present a fast (linear) cutting-plane method used to obtain tight and accurate relaxations for even the largest ACOPF instances, and its multi-period extension with ramping constraints, by appropriately handling the SOC relaxations.
+Our research thrust is motivated by three key observations: \begin{itemize} \item[(1)] Linearly constrained convex quadratic optimization technology is, at this point, very mature -- many solvers are able to handle massively large instances quickly and robustly; these attributes extend to the case where formulations are dynamically constructed and updated, as would be the case with a cutting-plane algorithm. \item[(2)] Whereas the strength of the SOC relaxations has been known for some time, an adequate theoretical understanding for this behavior was not available. \item[(3)] In power engineering practice, it is often the case that a power flow problem (either in the AC or DC version) is solved on data that reflects a recent, and likely limited, update on a case that was previously handled.
 In power engineering language, a 'prior solution' was computed, and the problem is not solved 'from scratch.'
-In the context of our type of algorithm, this feature opens the door for the use of \textit{warm-started formulations}, i.e., the application of a cutting plane procedure that leverages previously computed cuts to obtain sharp bounds more rapidly than from scratch.
+In the context of our type of algorithm, this feature opens the door for the use of \textit{warm-started formulations}, i.e., the application of a cutting plane procedure that leverages previously computed cuts to obtain sharp bounds more rapidly than from scratch. \end{itemize}

 As an additional attribute arising from our work, our formulations are, of course, linear.
-This feature paves the way for effective \textit{pricing} schemes, i.e., extensions of the LBMP pricing setup currently used in energy markets~\cite{oneill+etal05,gribik+etal07, bichler+etal23}.
+This feature paves the way for effective \textit{pricing} schemes, i.e., extensions of the locational marginal pricing setup currently used for real-time and day-ahead energy markets~\cite{oneill+etal05,gribik+etal07,bichler+etal23}.